djatom17/e-portfolio/README.md

 ## User Interface

  The web-app UI is built using React JS components.
 We have built custom CSS styles to control the overall aesthetic of our pages.
+Here is a snippet of our *App.css* defining styles for our browse page.

  ```
  .browse-outer {
   margin: auto;